What is an Induction Machine?

 - This motor is used in elevators.

-- Three-phase induction motor is used in Cranes.
+- A three-phase induction motor is used in Cranes.

 - This motor is also used in Huge volume exhaust fans.

 - It is used in Engine Supplementary propels.